Tocharian A: Maitreyasamitināṭaka

 The Tocharian A version of the Maitreyasamitināṭaka.

 The Maitreyasamitināṭaka is a Buddhist drama about the life of the Maitreya written in Tocharian A and is the most well-known Tocharian text about Maitreya.
-It was translated into Old Uyghur (which is named Maitrisimit), which has been used to interpret Tocharian A. The Maitrisimit is not an exact translation as it was adapted to meet the requirements of Old Uyghur and the Maitreyasamitināṭaka was written in the campū style, which has a mixture prose and verse.
+It was translated into Old Uyghur (where it is named Maitrisimit), which has been used to interpret Tocharian A. The Maitrisimit is not an exact translation as it was adapted to meet the requirements of Old Uyghur and the Maitreyasamitināṭaka was written in the campū style, which has a mixture prose and verse.

 The following is one of the translations of the Tocharian A manuscript of Maitreyasamitināṭaka: